Homepage > Education and Learning > Schools > Find a School > School Search

 Links to information

-Admissions information
+Admissions Information

 Open days are advertised on our school website.
-However, we encourage the families of pupils with SEND to arrange a separate visit additional to/separate from the open days, so that information which specifically relates to your child’s requirements can be shared.
+However, we encourage the families of pupils with SEND to arrange a separate visit additional to/separate from the open days, so that information that specifically relates to your child’s requirements can be shared.
 During your visit, a tour of the school will be conducted and there will be the opportunity to discuss any questions you may have with a member of staff/SLT.
 Please contact the school office to arrange this.

 Transition from our school to a new setting varies according to a child’s needs.
 We often invite a member of staff from the new setting into school to observe the child here.
 Our SENCO will also arrange a meeting with the SENCO at the new school to share important information/support that the child may need.
 We may then arrange for the child to visit the new setting if we have the staffing capacity to do so.
 In order to support the new setting, we offer additional meetings between our class teachers/support staff to meet with staff at the new setting.
 We also take into consideration the parent’s wishes in relation to transition and often meet with the child’s parents to discuss what they would like to happen.
 Finally, we will pass on all records before the child begins at their new setting.